alvaro17f/wrestic/README.md

 Commands:
-  backup     Make a backup of all your repositories restore    Restore a snapshot snapshots  List all snapshots check      Check repository health repair     Fix any issue cache      Clean cache forget     Delete a snapshot init       Initialize all of your repositories help       Print this message or the help of the given subcommand(s)
+  backup     Make a backup of all your repositories restore    Restore a snapshot snapshots  List snapshots forget     Delete a snapshot init       Initialize all of your repositories check      Check repository health repair     Fix any issue cache      Clean cache update     Update Wrestic help       Print this message or the help of the given subcommand(s)

 Options: